awslabs/graphstorm/docs/source/graph-construction/gs-processing/prerequisites/gs-processing-getting-started.rst

 Example
 -------

-See the provided :doc:`usage/example` for an example of how to start with tabular data and convert them into a graph representation before partitioning and training with GraphStorm.
+See the provided :ref:`example<distributed_construction_example>` for an example of how to start with tabular data and convert them into a graph representation before partitioning and training with GraphStorm.